 Sir William Matthew Flinders Petrie (1853-1942 AD), was the British archaeologist who set the standard for archaeological processes in Egypt generally and at Giza specifically.
 First, he excavated the pyramid using new methods and scientific analysis in 1880 AD.

 Writing on the pyramid in 1883 AD, Flinders Petrie noted “The Great Pyramid has lent its name as a sort of byword for paradoxes; Since the moths to the candle, theorists paid attention to them.

 Although many theories persist about the purpose of the pyramid, the ancients established it as the tomb of the king.
 However, people are still perplexed in modern times.

-The theory of ladders revolves around the outside of the building to move the blocks in place has become largely untrue.
+The theory of ladders that revolves around the outside of the building to move the blocks in place has become largely untrue.

 So-called “fringe” or “New Age” theories abound, in an effort to clarify the advanced technology required for the structure, citing extra-terrestrials and their imagined frequent visits to Egypt in antiquity.

 These theories continue to be progressive in spite of the increasing body of indication validating that the ancient Egyptians using technological means, which, most likely, were so common to them that they felt no need to record them.

 Still, the complexity of the internal corridors, shafts, and rooms.
 (King’s Room, Queen’s Room, Grand Gallery) As well as the nearby Osiris Palace and with the mystery of how the pyramid was ever founded.

 Its orientation towards the key points encourages the continuation of these marginal theories.